-- Are you struggling to meet the unique behavioral needs of a child birth to eight years of age?
+- Are you struggling to meet the social-emotional or behavioral needs of a child birth to eight years of age?

-- Would you like help creating a plan to promote success at home, school, or in a community setting?
+- Would you like help creating a plan to decrease behavioral challenges and promote success at home or in the classroom?

 Contact Early Childhood Services at The Resource Exchange: 719.577.9190